These super fruits contain beneficial compounds called flavonoids.

 If you get a food-borne illness, drink purple grape juice or a glass of red wine.

-Commonly used antibiotics destroy the body's health-promoting intestinal bacteria, but red
+Commonly used antibiotics destroy the body's health-promoting intestinal bacteria.

 Research presented at the Institute of Food Technologists' annual conference tested four food borne pathogens and four pro-biotics.

-The pro-biotics weren't inhibited by red wines; the pathogens were.
+The pro-biotics weren't inhibited by red wines but the pathogens were.

 Red Wine Greatly Cuts Colorectal Cancer Risk, Reduces Risk of All-Causes of Mortality